 Leanna from All Done Monkey clearly put a lot of thought into her baby’s name as she wrote a two part series on the topic: The Name Game: Naming Baby in a Bilingual Household – Part 1 & Part 2.
 For Leanna and her husband it was important to choose a name “that wouldn’t sound “weird” in either language, and it needed to be something relatives on both sides could pronounce” and it should also sound nice with their surname.
 Leanna also shares many other multilingual and multicultural families’ stories in her posts.

 Olga from The European Mama wanted a name “that could be pronounced and spelled the same way in Polish and German”, it would have to “sound nice”, preferably “have a meaning” and not be “too weird or too popular”.
-In her post How To Name A Child When You’re An Expat? she also quite rightly points out that it is your choice after all, and that “you can give your child an original name without having to explain this to your family”.
+She also quite rightly points out that it is your choice after all, and that “you can give your child an original name without having to explain this to your family”.

 Even with all the “prerequisites” for the new baby’s name – you will and should choose the one you like.
 In her post That’s not MY name Annabelle from The Piri-Piri Lexicon states that all parents “end up going with something that they like regardless of any pronunciation issues”.
 (She also makes a really good point about some countries having approved names, so make sure to check this to not have your chosen name rejected when you inform the authorities about it.)
 I would like to end this topic with Annabelle’s wise words “Whatever you choose, you will never be able to please everybody.
 Make sure you please yourselves first!”